 Tailoring your resume to the job description

-Every job posting is unique, so it’s essential to customize your resume for each application.
-Carefully analyze the job description and identify the key skills and qualifications required.
+Every job posting is unique, so it’s essential to customise your resume for each application.
+Carefully analyse the job description and identify the key skills and qualifications required.

 Tailoring your resume to highlight these specific skills and align them with your own experience and accomplishments is essential.